 10. Focus On The Good Vs. The Bad

-I spoke to licensed clinical psychologist Kim Chronister, PsyD via email to get some insight into jealousy in relationships, and Chronister suggests those trying to overcome the emotion begin to shift their focus.
+I spoke to licensed clinical psychologist Kim Chronister, PsyD via email to get some insight into how to stop being jealous in your relationship, and Chronister suggests those trying to figure out how to get over jealousy is to shift their focus.
 "The most freeing thing one can do in a relationship is let go of worries about what all could possibly go wrong and focus on what is going right," Chronister says.
 For instance, Chronister suggests placing your focus on the things your partner does that you're grateful for, and reminding yourself daily that you are more than enough for your partner.

 11. Stop Holding Onto Jealously